This post may contain affiliate links. Please read my disclosure and privacy policy.

 If you plan to prepare your own juice, start by juicing the orange and grapefruit.
 When juicing a grapefruit, be sure to use a juicer that will catch the pulp, as there is quite a lot in these large fruits.

-You’ll usually get roughly 1/2 cup of juice from a large grapefruit, which is enough to make 2 servings.
+You’ll usually get about 1/2 cup of juice from a large grapefruit, enough for 2 servings.
 (The same goes for a large orange, if you want to make your own orange juice.)

 Step 2:

-Fill two 12-ounce glasses with ice, then add a 1/4 cup of grapefruit juice and orange juice to each glass.
+Fill two 12-ounce glasses with ice, then add 1/4 cup of grapefruit juice and 1/4 cup of orange juice to each.
 Top them off with a 1/4 cup of sparkling water or club soda, and then these mocktails are ready to serve.

 If you prefer a non-bubbly drink, you can use any other liquid you like.
 Try using iced tea or water as a simple variation.